sechmachine727/RussianRoulette/README.md

 # RussianRoulette
 Just a fun and messy recreation of Russian Roulette.
-Only braincells are harmed when creating this
+Only braincells were harmed when making this
 # Changelog
 V2.0: